 Abstract:

-In present study, the geographical distribution, collection history, and leaf morphological variation characteristics of Juglans regia L. in China were systematically sorted out for the first time by integrating
+Juglans regia L. in China were systematically sorted out for the first time by integrating

-1262 valid records of digital specimens publicly released on platforms such as the China Virtual Herbarium (CVH).
-And a comprehensive analysis was further conducted in combination with environmental factors such as altitude and season.
-The results showed that there were significant differences in the geographical distribution of walnut specimens.
-Sichuan had the largest number of specimens (371), while Guangdong and Shanghai were the smallest (3 each).
-The regions around the Sichuan Basin, the Qinling Mountains, and the northern part of the Yunnan-Guizhou Plateau were the core distribution areas.
-The collection time spanned from 1910 to 2020.
-Driven by the national resource survey, a historical peak was formed in 1950−1959 (303 specimens, accounting for 26.37%), while only 2 new specimens were added since 2020.
+J. regia specimens.
+Sichuan had the largest number of specimen (371), while Guangdong and Shanghai were the smallest (3 each).
+The regions around Sichuan Basin, Qinling Mountains, and northern part of the Yunnan-Guizhou Plateau were the core distribution areas.
+In terms of specimen collection timeline, influenced by national plant specimen resource collection campaigns, two peaks are observed: 1930–1939(94 specimens, 8.18%) and 1950–1959 (303 specimens, 26.37%), while only two new specimens have been added since 2020.
 Collections in spring and summer accounted for 87.9%, with a serious shortage in autumn and winter.
-The altitude of the collection sites is concentrated in two intervals.
+The altitude of the collection sites was concentrated in two intervals.
 The range of

 1000−